 - Disembark in Fairbanks for endless adventure opportunities in Alaska's vast and sparsely populated north.

-Visit http://www.alaskarailroad.com/ for more information.
+Visit http://www.alaskarailroad.com/ for more information and possible itineraries.